-You’ve been around the block once or twice, and no, we’re not talking alternate side of the street parking.
+You’ve been around the block once or twice, and, no, we’re not talking alternate side of the street parking.
 We’re talking sex.
-You’ve done your homework, boned up on the finer points of doing the deed, and when it comes to getting busy between the sheets—or whatever your locale of choice—you can be trusted to bring it on, bring it home and just...bring it.
+You’ve done your homework, boned up on the finer points of doing the deed, and when it comes to getting busy between the sheets—or wherever your locale of choice—you can be trusted to bring it on, bring it home, and just...bring it.
 You’re the man.
 The love guru.
 A sexual rock star.
 But you know what?
 You might be mistaken.
 While you may be certain your performance is hitting all the right notes, in reality, your off-key love song can potentially get you sacked in the sack.
-(But always remember: all women were not created equal, especially on the playing field of sexual yeas and nays.
-One girl's thrill is another’s What are you doing?, but cut these deal breakers from your curriculum, and you're off to a good start.)
+(But always remember: all women were not created equal, especially on the playing field of sexual yays and nays.
+One girl's thrill is another’s What are you doing?, but cut these deal-breakers from your curriculum, and you're off to a good start.)

 Beware being the guy who believes that having an encyclopedic education in Tantra, The Kama Sutra, and the collected works of Dr. Ruth Westheimer makes you a proficient lover.
 A little knowledge may be a dangerous thing, but so is a lot of knowledge in the wrong hands, tongues, or other man bits, and, as everyone knows, theory and practice are two very different animals.
 The guy who is certain he can “give” a woman an orgasm operates on the misconception that a woman’s orgasm is his to give.
 It’s not.
 Yes, you can and should help her get there, but the long, short, thick, thin, and, yeah, just right there of it is: a woman’s climax is her own.
 A man so goal-oriented that he focuses solely on “pleasuring his woman” can expect to achieve the same result as one who doesn't care whether his partner gets off at all.
 He’s running through his checklist, and an hour of oohing and ahhing later, she’s thinking, "Are we there yet?"